pascalegeday/Election_Analysis/README.md

-# Election_Analysis
+# Election Analysis
-Analysis of Election Data Using Python
+Analysis of Recent Local Congressional Election Data Using Python

 ## Project Overview
 A Colorado Board of Elections employee has given me the following tasks to complete the election audit of a recent local congressional election.